Latest Updates and Commonly Asked Questions

 A: Call our regular phone number.
 An assistant from our answering service will direct you to an on-call veterinarian who can answer your medical questions.

-Q: Do you do goats, chickens, birds, or other large animals?
+Q: Do you do goats, chickens, songbirds, or other large or exotic animals?

 A: No. But if you're not sure who to call, we can redirect you to a clinic who does.